dmnsgn/frontend-boilerplate/README.md

 gulp-frontend-boilerplate
 =========================

-> An ES6 boilerplate with common frontend tasks using gulp 4 as build system.
+> An ES6 boilerplate with common frontend tasks using Gulp 4 as build system.

 This is a work in progress.
 Feel free to contribute.
+For an older version without Gulp 4, see [0.6.1](https://github.com/dmnsgn/gulp-frontend-boilerplate/releases/tag/0.6.1).

 ## Install